RoDFOPAV49bGd/JJXZbdBayXaTn/README.md

 * Rust for our application
 * Dynamodb as our database which is a managed service, we deploy it in a region (us-east-1) it is HA by design
 ## Deliverables
+* CDK written in Typescript
+* Urlshortener written in Rust
+* Architecture diagram written in Plantuml

 # Question 2
 In this lab, create 2 instances on AWS